Part I. General Framework for Regulations

 12VAC5-630-20.
 Authority for regulations.

-Title 32.1 of the Code of Virginia, and specifically §§ 32.1-12 and 32.1-176.4, provide that the State Board of Health has the duty to protect the public health and to ensure that ground water resources are not adversely affected by the construction and location of private wells.
-In order to discharge this duty, the board is empowered to supervise and regulate the construction and location of private wells within the Commonwealth.
+Title 32.1 of the Code of Virginia, and specifically §§ 32.1-12 and 32.1-176.2 of the Code of Virginia, provide that the board has the duty to protect the public health and to ensure that groundwater resources are not adversely affected by the construction and location of private wells.
+In order to discharge this duty, the board is empowered, pursuant to §§ 32.1-12 and 32.1-176.4 of the Code of Virginia, to regulate the construction and location of private wells within the Commonwealth.

 Statutory Authority